Fhraze/random-scripts/README.md

 # random-scripts
-just some random stuff I programmed when I was bored
+Just some random stuff I coded when I was bored.
+Poor quality code.